Help us improve your experience.

 Overview

-When SRX Series Firewalls are operating in chassis cluster mode, the secondary node cannot access the external NTP server through the revenue port.
-Junos OS Release 12.1X47 or later supports synchronization of secondary node time with the primary node through the control link by configuring the NTP server on the primary node.
+When Firewalls operate in chassis cluster mode, the secondary node cannot access an external NTP server through the revenue port.
+Junos OS supports synchronizing the secondary node's time with the primary node over the control link by configuring the NTP server on the primary node.

 Topology